-Have you ever been in the middle of your day and then all of a sudden notice that your kitten is peeing outside of his litter box?
+Have you ever been in the middle of your day and then all of a sudden noticed that your kitten is peeing outside of his litter box?

 You might be wondering why this is happening to him.